SeanRichterWalsh/R/README.md

 # R_Workshops

-Code and datasets for R workshops and meet-ups.
+Code and data sets for R workshops and meet-ups.